marpple/rune/docs/api/event.md

----
-outline: deep
----

-# Event handling
+# Event Handling

-The View class and the Enable class inherit event handling methods implemented in the Base class.
+The View and Enable classes inherit event handling methods implemented in the Base class.

 ## addEventListener()